Best Kosher Restaurants In Paris

 Ellie’s Insider Picks

-Tikoun Olam reminds us of the hallmark Israeli hectic restaurant with a lively and welcoming vibe, especially when compared with traditional Parisian standards, notably more reserved.
+Tikoun Olam reminds us of the hallmark Israeli hectic restaurant with a lively and welcoming vibe, especially compared to traditional Parisian standards, which are notably more reserved.
 Serving up various Israeli-style steaks, kebabs, hummus platters, and more, Tikoun Olam is a favorite in the city.

 One of the newer entrants on the Paris kosher food scene, Flavio offers a taste of Italy in the City of Lights.
 From artisan wood-fired pizzas to pasta, salads, and desserts, there is something for anyone looking for a sure-to-please dairy option.